Developmental Coordination Disorder (DCD/Dyspraxia)

 Academic Difficulties

 Adolescents with DCD/Dyspraxia may face challenges with tasks that require fine motor skills, such as taking notes or completing assignments.
-They may experience trouble organizing their thoughts, leading them to struggle with planning and performing tasks.
+They may have trouble organizing their thoughts, making it difficult to plan and perform tasks.

 Social and Emotional Impact

-Adolescents suffering from DCD/Dyspraxia may have frustration, low self-esteem, and anxiety due to facing challenges.
+Adolescents suffering from DCD/Dyspraxia may experience a feeling of frustration, low self-esteem, and anxiety due to daily challenges.
 They become unable to join activities, which makes them feel left out, impacting their relationships and social gatherings.

 Certain signs appear in childhood and adolescence, while certain signs may also appear in adulthood, as follows: